Conjugate (acid-base theory): Applications

 Furthermore, here is a table of common buffers.

 A second common application with an organic compound would be the production of a buffer with acetic acid.
 If acetic acid, a weak acid with the formula CH_{3}COOH, was made into a buffer solution, it would need to be combined with its conjugate base CH_{3}COO^{−} in the form of a salt.
 The resulting mixture is called an acetate buffer, consisting of aqueous CH_{3}COOH and aqueous CH_{3}COONa.
 Acetic acid, along with many other weak acids, serve as useful components of buffers in different lab settings, each useful within their own pH range.

 Ringer's lactate solution is an example where the conjugate base of an organic acid, lactic acid, CH_{3}CH(OH)CO_{2}^{−} is combined with sodium, calcium and potassium cations and chloride anions in distilled water which together form a fluid which is isotonic in relation to human blood and is used for fluid resuscitation after blood loss due to trauma, surgery, or a burn injury.

 Table of acids and their conjugate bases

-Tabulated below are several examples of acids and their conjugate bases; notice how they differ by just one proton (H+ ion).
+Below are several examples of acids and their corresponding conjugate bases; note how they differ by just one proton (H+ ion).
 Acid strength decreases and conjugate base strength increases down the table.